MicrosoftDocs/Viva/WorkplaceAnalytics/Use/pm-home.md

 ## Frequently asked questions

-### Q1 How do these Insights accommodate different partitions?
+### Q1 How do these insights accommodate different partitions?

 These insights are only about the participants who are included in the selected partition.